oberdiek/latex-tds/readme.txt

 modules himself:
 * TeX compiler: pdfTeX 1.40, below 1.30 some of the packages will not work.
-* Uptodate LaTeX is recommended.
+* An up-to-date LaTeX installation is recommended.
 * Additional packages can be necessary, e.g. I had to install language/armenian, fonts/tipa, fonts/wsuipa, fonts/fc,
   fonts/utopia, fonts/greek/cbfonts, ...
-  Probably TeXLive would be a good idea (I haven't tested).
+  Probably TeX Live would be a good idea (I haven't tested).
 * Some packages of mine I haven't updated yet (hyperref, ...).
 * Some new packages of mine I will put on CTAN, but at time of writing, they aren't available yet.
-* PDF postprocessing, I have used two steps:
+* PDF post-processing, I have used two steps:
   1. a) I have written a tool that analyzes page stream contents and optimizes them (removal of unnecessary color settings, minimize translation operations, ...).